Learning Two Languages at Once? Here Are 16 Tips You’ve Gotta Use

 Here are some ideas for meeting and befriending speakers of other languages:

 • Seek out immigrant communities who speak your target languages.
-This might mean attending religious services in one of your target languages, doing your grocery shopping at ethnic stores and/or living in a neighborhood with a lot of people who speak your target language.
+Try attending religious services, doing your grocery shopping at ethnic stores and/or living in a neighborhood with a lot of people who speak your target language.

-Here are some industries where you’d be especially likely to use foreign languages:
+There’re many industries where you’d be especially likely to use foreign languages such as tourism, translation and interpreting and journalism.

 And it’s probably possible to use your target language as part of most professions, honestly.
 For example, you could easily build a reputation as the Spanish-and-Chinese-speaking real estate agent in your area and work with immigrant communities who speak those languages.